patowc/blueliv/README.md

 ## Search

-The Blueliv's API includes several powerful search capabilities that we have include in the core base class (*blueliv.api.core.BASERequestModel.search(...)*).
+The Blueliv's API includes several powerful search capabilities that we have include in the core base class (*blueliv.core.BASERequestModel.search(...)*).

 This is a decision oriented to save lines of code avoiding a re-implementation in every class.
 Within this inherited "search" method, the caller class is checked and the search API request is performed properly.

 So, if you want to search for sparks, iocs or tags (what is supported right now):

 ```
-from blueliv.api.iocs import IocsRequest
+from blueliv.iocs import IocsRequest

 iocs = IocsRequest()
 result = iocs.search(search_term='my term', tag='my tag', limit=0, since_id=0)
 ```

 ```
-from blueliv.api.sparks import SparksRequest
+from blueliv.sparks import SparksRequest

 sparks = SparksRequest()
 result = sparks.search(search_term='my term', tag='my tag', limit=0, since_id=0, as_json=True)